Connect with us

 Bad police behavior

-Unheard Voices focuses on Neptune because it is supposed to be the melting pot for people of color.
+Unheard Voices focuses on Neptune Township because it is supposed to be the melting pot for people of color.

-There are many interracial couples that reside in the township as seen through the many rainbows of beautiful kids that live there.
-Most people probably selected Neptune because it is supposed to be a place where race is more tolerable compared to neighboring towns like Ocean, Wall, and Tinton Falls.
-It reminds you of the middle and upper middle class blacks of Baldwin Hills of California where doctors, lawyers, engineers, scientists and school teachers reside there.
+There are many interracial couples that reside in the township as seen through the many shades of beautiful kids that live there.
+Most people probably chose Neptune Township because they believe it offers greater racial tolerance.
+This, compared to neighboring towns like Ocean, Wall, and Tinton Falls.

 Becoming a homeowner